Patient information: Hormonal methods of birth control (Beyond the Basics)

 Birth control skin patches contain estrogen and progestin, similar to oral contraceptives.
 The patch is as effective as oral contraceptives, and may be preferred by some women because it does not require daily dosing.
 However, the failure rate of the patch is higher for obese women (eg, who weigh more than 198 pounds).

-Ortho Evra® is the only skin patch contraceptive available in the United States.
+Xulane is the only skin patch contraceptive available in the United States.
 Effectiveness is similar to that of oral contraceptive pills.
-However, the patch appears to deliver a higher overall dose of estrogen than the pill.
-One study found that this was associated with an approximate doubling of the risk of blood clots while another study found no increase in risk.
+However, the patch may deliver a higher overall dose of estrogen than the pill.
+Some studies found that this was associated with an approximate doubling of the risk of blood clots while others found no increase in risk.
 Further study is needed to define this risk.

 BIRTH CONTROL IMPLANT

-A single-rod progestin implant, Implanon® or Nexplanon®, has been approved for use in the US and elsewhere.
+A single-rod progestin implant, Implanon or Nexplanon, has been approved for use in the United States and elsewhere.
 It is inserted under the skin into the upper inner arm by a healthcare provider (picture 3).
 It is effective for up to three years, but can be removed if pregnancy is desired sooner.
 Insertion and removal can be done in an office or clinic.

 The implant is one of the most effective methods of birth control.
 It provides three years of protection from pregnancy as progestin is slowly absorbed into the surrounding tissues.
 It is effective within 24 hours of insertion.
 Irregular bleeding is the most bothersome side effect.
 Fertility returns rapidly after removal of the rod.